1-day Emergency Self-aid / Buddy-aid for Trauma Injuries Course

 Course tuition: $ 150.00 (Course only) or $ 245.00 with student issued Individual First Aid Kit (IFAK) included

 - HyFin Vent Chest Seal kit for entry and exit wounds.

 - 2" roll of heavy duty medical tape.

 - (1) pair of medical rubber gloves.

 - All primary IFAK components are NSN registered parts.

 requirements: Notepad and pen, comfortable clothing suitable for hands-on training.

-Recommended personal equipment: Medical kit you currently carry / use.
+Recommended personal equipment: Bring the medical kit you currently carry / use for evaluation.

 CLICK HERE TO VIEW OUR TRAINING SCHEDULE

 CLICK HERE FOR CLASS REGISTRATION